Green Guru LLC Irrigation & Landscape Lighting

 Protect connections

-Most failures are moisture + corrosion.
-Waterproof splices prevent intermittent outages.
+Most repeat failures are moisture plus corrosion.
+Waterproof splice practice and serviceable access points reduce intermittent outages.

 • 4